Get started

 How is speech-to-speech different from chaining STT + LLM + TTS?

 A chained pipeline requires developers to orchestrate three separate services, manage three sets of error handling and billing, and absorb cumulative latency from inter-service handoffs (typically 800ms-2s+ total).
-Speech-to-speech either uses a native multimodal model (one model for the full loop) or an optimized pipeline with minimized handoffs (like Inworld S2S, which keeps end-to-end latency under 500ms while preserving LLM choice).
+Speech-to-speech either uses a native multimodal model (one model for the full loop) or an optimized pipeline with minimized handoffs (like Inworld Realtime API, which keeps end-to-end latency under 500ms while preserving LLM choice).

 Can I use my own LLM with speech-to-speech?